The aims of this leaflet

 Steroids are produced naturally by the body.
 They reduce inflammation and have been altered to make it possible to use them directly on the skin rather than having to take steroid tablets.
 Using them directly on the skin for skin conditions reduces the side effects for other organs compared to taking them as tablets.

 What are steroid creams used for?

-They are used to treat many itchy skin conditions in pregnancy, including eczema, sometimes psoriasis, atopic eruption of pregnancy and the specific pregnancy skin diseases polymorphic eruption of pregnancy and pemphigoid gestationis.
+They are used to treat many itchy skin conditions in pregnancy, including eczema, sometimes psoriasis, atopic eruption of pregnancy and the specific pregnancy skin diseases polymorphic eruption of pregnancy and pemphigoid gestations.

 It is important during pregnancy to use treatments that are as safe as possible for both mother and baby.

-The use of emollients, (moisturising) creams and ointments can help with the inflammation and discomfort of the skin as can bathing or showering in emollient and soap substitutes and this can lessen the need for steroid creams.
+The use of emollients, moisturising creams and ointments can help with the inflammation and discomfort of the skin, as can bathing or showering in emollient and soap substitutes, and therefore lessen the need for steroid creams.

 Steroid creams or the greasier steroid ointments are often necessary to relieve symptoms like itch and inflammation.
 The steroid cream or ointment should only be applied to affected areas of skin and a mild (for example hydrocortisone) or moderate steroid cream should be used.
-The amount should be as small as possible, and ideally only 1-2 small (15-30gm) tubes should be used for a few days and intermittently.
-However, if the condition is severe then application of a stronger steroid cream or ointment to the skin in larger quantities is still better than steroids given by mouth.
+The amount should be as small as possible, and ideally only 1-2 small (15-30 gm) tubes should be used for a few days and intermittently.
+However, if the condition is severe, application of a stronger steroid cream or ointment to the skin in larger quantities is still better than steroids given by mouth.

 Are the treatments safe for the baby and mother?

 Mild to moderate strength steroid creams or ointments appear to be safe during pregnancy and can be used safely, but stronger steroid creams and ointments may cause problems with the growth of the unborn baby, so that they may be born small.